 After finishing the final document review, after the quarter has ended, and after all final quarter grades are posted, the Division of Graduate Education notifies the Office of the Registrar, which posts the degree to the student's transcript.
-Degree posting can take up to two months from the end of the quarter of degree conferral.
-Within two weeks of filing their degrees, all students are sent congratulatory letters from the Dean or Senior Associate Dean of the Division of Graduate Education, notifying them of their degree award.
+Students are sent congratulatory letters from the Dean or Senior Associate Dean of the Division of Graduate Education, notifying them of their degree award.
+Typically, if all forms are received and all grades are posted, students receive their letter approximately 3-5 weeks after the end of the quarter.
+Degree posting by the Office of the Registrar can take 2-4 months from the end of the quarter of degree conferral.